basham/swit-workshop-a11y/slides.md

 ```

 Notes:
-Let's say the list of fruit is a big list, and we're only rendering a subset of the list at once.
+Let's say the list of games is a big list, and we're only rendering a subset of the list at once.
 We can use other ARIA attributes to change some values.
 You can pair the position-in-set and set-size attributes with list items.
 Sushi Go! is now item 1 of 8.
 Wingspan is 2 of 8.
 Catan is 3 of 8.
 If the size of the set is unknown, use -1 for that value.
 These attributes could be useful when you return a paginated list of search results.

 See: https://www.w3.org/TR/wai-aria/#listitem